1982 Arizona Wildcats football team: Arizona State

-Going into the rivalry matchup against Arizona State, the Wildcats looked to spoil the Sun Devils’ chances for a possible Rose Bowl berth (ASU needed a win or tie against Arizona to punch their ticket to Pasadena).
-Arizona would blitz ASU all night, and the Wildcat defense recorded a pair of safeties and the offense connected on two long touchdown passes to help the Wildcats upset Arizona State and denied the Sun Devils a berth in the Rose Bowl.
+In the game itself, Arizona would blitz ASU all night, and the Wildcat defense recorded a pair of safeties and the offense came up big by connecting on two long touchdown passes to help the Wildcats upset Arizona State and deny the Sun Devils a trip to the Rose Bowl.
 It was the Wildcats' first win over ASU at home since 1974 and the victory also began a reign of dominance against the Devils after being dominated by ASU throughout most of the previous two decades.
-After the game, fans rushed the field and tore down the Arizona Stadium goal posts by celebrating the Wildcats knocking their rivals out of the Rose Bowl.
-The win gave Arizona a sixth win of the year and became bowl-eligible.
-However, the Wildcats had self-imposed a bowl ban prior to the start of the season.
+After the game, fans rushed the field and tore down the Arizona Stadium goal posts by celebrating the Wildcats knocking their rivals out of the Rose Bowl for good (UCLA went on to receive the bid).